Shummi7/Sh-Background-Gradient/README.md

 #Hello Friends
-#this is my fitst git
+#this is my first git